matuntosh/mosaique/README.md

 ## Use mosaique-transit

-This program draw an original image that is selected from image-file-list.csv.
+This program draw an original image that is first item of image-file-list.csv.
 When click original image, draw mosaique image of clicked.
 When click piece of mosaique, draw clicked original image.
 When Alt-Key + click original image, back to previous mosaique image.